-3) Friday, Jan.
-10, 9.00am-5.30pm (Room: Seminar Room 3.40 (IBW Building)): Mini-Conference
+4) Friday, July 4, 9.00am-5.30pm (Room: Seminar Room 3.40 (IBW Building)): Mini-Conference

 Course Description: To understand the political and institutional foundations of political economies, we need to go deep.
 While quantitative and experimental methods test broad claims, they are weaker at studying path dependency, institutional change, equifinality, and causal mechanisms and processes.
 In this course we will learn more about these comparative advantages of case studies.
 With case studies we can generate new theoretical insights, identify unknown causes and complex interactions between them, and examine how a cause produces an effect.
 In the first part of the course we will discuss why it is important to analyze the institutional and political foundations of political economies, what case studies are, and what kind of causality and causal mechanisms we can study with case studies.
 We will also learn that with the right case selection strategies, our insights can extend far beyond the cases we study, and that generalizability is not the sole domain of quantitative studies.
 In the second part of the course, we will learn more about specific case study methods for studying the political and institutional foundations of political economies: the comparative method, the parallel demonstration of theory, the method of contrasting contexts, process tracing, and systematic process analysis.
-We will not only discuss these methods, but also learn how they are applied in practice by prominent case studies in comparative political economy to understand phenomena such as social revolutions, transnational labor activism, the historical coevolution of skills and welfare regimes, the origins of capitalism, business power, policy feedback, and institutional and preference change.
+We will not only discuss these methods, but also learn how they are applied in practice by case studies in comparative political economy to understand phenomena such as social revolutions, transnational labor activism, the historical co-evolution of skills and welfare regimes, the origins of capitalism, business power, policy feedback, and institutional and preference change.
 In the third part of the course ('Mini-Conference'), we go into the field and students design their own case study projects to investigate the political and institutional foundations of political economy (the specific topic and research question is each student's choice).
-As the seminar's overarching goal is to enable participants to write their own research papers on labor or business influence based on the concepts introduced and discussed in class, regular attendance is of utmost importance for the quality of term papers.
+As the seminar's overarching goal is to enable participants to write their own research papers, regular attendance is of utmost importance for the quality of term papers.
 All texts are available on the ILIAS-website of the course.

-Requirements and evidence of academic achievement: Participants are expected to hand in a two-page outline of their planned term papers until January 03, 2025, 8am.
-This outline will be discussed in our mini-conference on research projects on January 10, 2025.
-To prepare your outlines and the mini-conference, we will have one research discussion zoom meeting on December 11.
+Requirements and evidence of academic achievement: Participants are expected to hand in a two-page outline of their planned term papers until June 27, 2025, 8am.
+This outline will be discussed in our mini-conference on research projects on July 4, 2025.

-Final grading is based on individual summaries (which means a summary and review of the respective paper; see syllabus "summary" to be submitted until Friday, 8am before the respective session) and the term paper in which the participants develop a research design for an empirical research project (handed in on March 1, 2025, 8am).
-The final marking is as follows: 30% individual summary; 70% term paper.
+Final grading is based on individual presentations (which means that you present a paper in class (power point presentation); see syllabus "presentation" and the term paper in which the participants develop a research design for an empirical research project (handed in on September 1, 2025, 8am).
+The final marking is as follows: 30% individual presentation; 70% term paper.
 Students must fulfill both assignments as requirement.
+Please note that presentation assignments will be made at the introductory session on April 8; students who do not attend this session will be assigned a presentation by the instructor on April 8.

-Students are expected to: attend sessions regularly, actively contribute to class discussions, complete assigned readings according to schedule: "compulsory reading" - all students read; "summary" - only reading by the respective presenter; write a term paper of not more than 10,000 words, own research on literature/data/material is required.
+Students are expected to: attend sessions regularly, actively contribute to class discussions, complete assigned readings according to schedule: "compulsory reading" - all students read; "presentation" - only reading by the respective presenter; write a term paper of not more than 10,000 words, own research on literature/data/material is required.
 All papers will be checked for plagiarism.
 Term papers have to be written in English language.
 Since all reading assignments are in English, this will be the general classroom language as well.
 Participants therefore must know enough English to be able to participate actively.
 Perfection is not required - you just need to understand and make yourself understood.